AndrewJBateman/mevn-todo-app/README.md

 * Wow improvement to be done 1
 * Wow improvement to be done 2

-## Status
+## App Status

-Project is: part 1 complete - working basic front and backends.
+Working basic Vue frontend and MongoDB backend.

 ## Inspiration